 Multiple studies suggest that moringa leaf powder can help to significantly reduce blood glucose levels, cholesterol, and increase glucose tolerance.

-5. Supports Heart Health
+5. The Miracle Tree Also Supports Heart Health

-Moringa is packed with antioxidants and fiber.
 Studies suggest that moringa may help reduce the number of free radicals, improve the function of the heart, and prevent cell damage along blood vessel walls.

+Moringa is also packed with fiber.
 Fiber can contribute to heart health by improving bowel movement, lowering cholesterol, and reducing the risk of stroke and diabetes.

 A single serving of moringa gives you 12% of your daily fiber needs.
 We recommend mixing Kuli Kuli Pure Moringa Vegetable Powder into a bowl of oatmeal.

-6. A Natural Anti-Inflammatory Agent
+6. Moringa is a Natural Anti-Inflammatory Agent

 While more research is needed to fully understand the anti-inflammatory benefits of moringa, research suggests that moringa has many anti-inflammatory properties that could protect the body from several types of chronic diseases.